 How long does 72 Sold take to sell a house?
 The compressed showing window is about 8 days.
 However, once you accept an offer, the closing process takes an additional 42 to 60 days for financed buyers.
 Total timeline from listing to closing is typically 50 to 68 days — and longer if your home doesn't attract offers in the initial window.#

 Is 72 Sold available in Las Vegas?
 Yes.
 72 Sold operates in Las Vegas through Keller Williams-affiliated agents.
-They've been active in the Nevada market as part of their national expansion.#
+They've been active in the Nevada market since their national expansion and serve the entire Las Vegas valley including Henderson, Summerlin, and North Las Vegas.#

 What's better — 72 Sold or a cash buyer?
 It depends on your situation.
 72 Sold may get you a higher sale price in a hot market, but you'll pay 5-6% commission and wait 2+ months.
 A cash buyer offers speed (close in 7 days), certainty (no financing contingencies), and simplicity (no repairs, no showings, no fees).
 If you need to sell quickly or your home needs work, a cash buyer is usually the better option.#